Hot Weather Trout Fishing Tips: What Guides Do

 I use a pack instead of a vest since I find wearing some fishing vests to be too warm on hot days.

-Polarized sunglasses are a must anytime you fish a river, as are a sun protection cream, and a hat.
+Polarized sunglasses are a must anytime you fish a river and a fishing hat.

-One of the most important aspects of hot weather trout fishing is deciding on the best baits and tactics.
+One of the most important aspects is deciding on the best baits and tactics.
 Your choice of fishing technique will determine the bait.

-The lower clear water calls for a small size spinner, such as a Panther Martin, a small spoon, or even a 1 or 2-inch crankbait.
+The lower clear water calls for a small sized spinner, such as a Panther Martin, a small spoon, or even a one or two-inch crankbait.

-Guide Tip: When fishing in low clear water I use white indicators.
-Trout often see lots of white bubbles so a white indicator looks like bubbles.
+Guide Tip: When fishing in low clear water, I use white indicators.
+Trout often sees lots of white bubbles, so a white indicator looks like bubbles.
 It may be harder for you to see when mixed in with the real bubbles, but I have found what indicators to be a lot more effective.

 When bait fishing, I tend to use smaller bobbers, smaller weights, and light leaders.

-The best hot weather trout fishing lures must flutter and dart and I find lures like floating or suspending crankboats that I can rip-rip-rip and then pause/suspend work great.
+The best lures must flutter and dart, and I find lures like floating or suspending crankboats that I can rip-rip-rip and then pause/suspend work great.

-Guide Tip: Hot weather trout fishing is a game of patience.
-When the weather is hot and the fish are lethargic and less active, trout are not too apt to chase a faster-moving lure.
-But there is one type of lure that I have done very well with and I rarely see anglers it.
+Guide Tip: When the weather is hot and the fish are lethargic and less active, trout are not too apt to chase a faster-moving lure.

-I recommend using jigs and micro jigs for trout because I have had great success using jigs for trout when other lures and baits are not working.
-For bigger trout, I use the same 2 to 4-inch jigs.
-For smaller trout, I have used micro jigs that are 1.5 inches or less.
+I recommend using jigs and micro jigs for trout because I have had great success using jigs when other lures and baits are not working.
+For bigger trout, I use the same 2- to 4-inch jigs.
+I have used micro jigs that are 1.5 inches or less for smaller trout.

-If you are doing catch and release fishing, handle the trout gently and carefully by using a net and keeping its head in the water all the time, and then put it back into the rivers as soon as possible.
+If you are doing catch-and-release fishing, handle the trout gently and carefully by using a net and keeping its head in the water all the time.
+Then, put it back into the rivers as soon as possible.

 Try to touch the trout as little as possible, too.
-You do not want to damage its protective slime layer and leave it vulnerable to infections.
-I won’t even pull the trout out of the water until the camera is ready and then I only allow my clients 20 seconds out of water for the picture.
+You do not want to damage its protective slime layer, leaving it vulnerable to infections.
+I won’t even pull the trout out of the water until the camera is ready, and then I only allow my clients 20 seconds out of water for the picture.

-This handling strategy has allowed me to catch the same large trout sometimes up to 20 times from spring to the fall season.
+This handling strategy has allowed me to catch the same large trout up to 20 times from spring to fall season.
 The trout are always healthy when I catch them again.

 See Trout Fishing In July and Trout Fishing In August.